Real Estate License Background Check: Everything You Need to Know

 Should You Still Apply to Get a Real Estate License if You Have a Felony?

 You can still apply to get a real estate license even if you have a felony.
 But, there is no guarantee that you won’t get disqualified.
 The best course of action, if you want to become a real estate agent and you have a felony, is to be transparent.

 Contact the DRE to see if you are still qualified.
 Don’t try to sweep anything under the rug when you do.
 You want to learn if the DRE will disqualify you based on your true past actions.
 Also, the DRE performs an extensive background check.
 So, you will get caught hiding the truth.

 How Does a Real Estate License Background Check Work?

 A real estate license background is required to become an agent in California.
 This is something that every applicant must do.

 Applicants must complete a fingerprint live scan.
 Police departments, notary offices, and other private businesses can conduct a live scan.
-You can find a state-approved list of California live scan locations by clicking here.
+You can find a state-approved list of California live scan locations by on the DRE website.

 After completing your live scan, you must submit your classifiable fingerprint to the Department of Justice (DOJ).
 Then, the DOJ will inform the DRE of your past criminal convictions and arrests.